-The MIT major comprises three main areas of study: media history and aesthetics; media industries, audiences, and effects; and media design and production.
-Students are welcome to organize their selection of courses around their area(s) of interest, although it is not mandatory to do so.
-Courses in media history and aesthetics cover the variety of conventions and styles in media making; the history of various media industries, technologies, and theories; and relevant historical, political, economic, and social contexts and functions of media.
-Courses such as MIT 220: Analyzing Media Texts, MIT 230: Understanding Media Contexts, or MIT 351: National Cinema fall under this category.
+The MIT major features three categories of study: 1) media history and aesthetics; 2) media industries, audiences and effects; and 3) media design and production.
+Each student plans the selection of courses semester by semester in relation to personal areas of interest.
+A set of core courses are required of all students in the first and second years of studies.
+These courses ensure long-term academic success and competence in essential knowledge.

+Courses in media history and aesthetics cover the characteristic conventions and styles every media professional needs to know for success in making media content; the history of media industries and technologies; influential theories about media and society relations; and characteristic political, economic, cultural and social functions of media.
+Courses such as MIT 220: Analyzing Media Texts, MIT 230: Understanding Media Contexts, and MIT 351: National Cinema are in this category.

-Courses in media industries, audiences, and effects cover media industries, their products, their uses, and their contexts; theories of communication, especially concerning media messages, audiences, and effects; the role of governments and social movements in the uneven regulation or application of media; and the relationship between legacy and new media technologies.
-Courses such as MIT 212: Exploring Global Media, MIT 353: Arab Television Industries, or MIT 355: Audience Analysis are included in this category.
+Courses in media industries, audiences and effects cover the structure and performance of media industries, media products and their uses; media management and entrepreneurship; influential theories of communication about media influences and effects; and the roles and dynamics of governments and social movements in the development of policy and regulations.
+Courses such as MIT 212: Exploring Global Media, MIT 353: Arab Television Industries, or MIT 355: Audience Analysis are in this category.